The Paul Barret, Jr. Library

 Phyllis Gregory.
 Periodicals Manager.
 B.S., University of Memphis.

-In June, 2011, the collection included 300,263 volumes, 1,122 print periodical subscriptions, 64,063 electronic books, over 27,000 full text journals through licensed databases, 102,000 microfilm/microfiche items and 12,000 audio visual items including audiobooks, phonodiscs, compact discs, DVDs and videotapes.
+In June, 2012, the collection included 302,807 volumes, 8,094 periodical titles, 71,819 electronic books, over 27,000 full text journals through licensed databases, 106,853 microfilm/microfiche items and 13,346 audio visual items.
 Information about the library’s holdings is accessible via the Internet.
-The collection is supplemented by online access to the following, including but not limited to, America: History & Life, Annual Stock Reports, Bibliography of the History of Art, Cambridge Scientific Abstracts, ECCO, EEBO, MathSciNet, ProQuest Research Edition, the MLA Bibliography, PsycInfo, LEXIS-NEXIS (Academic, Statistical, Congressional, and Environmental), Slavery and Anti-Slavery, ProQuest Religious Periodicals Database, Philosopher’s Index, Newsbank, Sociological Abstracts, ERIC, WilsonOmniFile, ATLA Religion Database with ATLASerials, and EconLit.
+With the incorporation of SUMMON, a simple and fast search engine discovery tool that searches across the majority of the Library collection in a single Google like search, the discovery of articles and books held by the Library is more complete.
+The collection is supplemented by online access to the following, including but not limited to, America: History & Life, Cambridge Scientific Abstracts, Eighteenth Century Collections Online, Early English Books Online, EBSCO, ProQuest Complete, the MLA Bibliography, PsycInfo, LEXIS-NEXIS (Academic, Statistical, Congressional, and Environmental), Slavery and Anti-Slavery, Philosopher’s Index, Newsbank, Sociological Abstracts, ATLA Religion Database with ATLASerials, and EconLit.
 Access is also provided to BioOne, Project Muse and JSTOR electronic journal collections.
 The library staff is concerned not only with the acquisition, organization, and circulation of the collection, but in providing reference and technology assistance to users, as well as instruction to classes and individuals in effective information literacy.

 The Library’s collection has been carefully built over a period of years by both the teaching faculty and the library staff to include materials that constitute valuable resources for undergraduate instruction in a liberal arts institution.
-In addition to the reference and circulating collections there are four special collections: the Rhodes Archives, the Richard Halliburton Collection, the Shelby Foote Collection and the Walter P. Armstrong, Jr. Rare Book Collection.
+In addition to the reference and circulating collections there are four special collections: the Rhodes Archives, the Richard Halliburton Collection, the Shelby Foote Collection and the Walter P. Armstrong, Jr. Book Collection.
 The Rhodes Archives consists of publications about Rhodes of an historical nature as well as student honors papers and books written by faculty and alumni.
-DLynx, the Archives digital repository, includes over 10,000 pieces of material.
+DLynx, the Archives digital repository, includes over 13,000 pieces of material.
 The Sou’wester, the student newspaper, has been digitized from November 1919 to the present date.
-The Walter P. Armstrong, Jr. Rare Book Collection includes the special items of value added to the library through the years and the collection of first editions of English and American authors, many of them autographed, donated by Mr. Walter P. Armstrong, Jr. The Halliburton Collection consists of manuscripts and artifacts relating to the life of this noted travel adventure writer.
+The Walter P. Armstrong, Jr. Book Collection includes the special items of value added to the library through the years and the collection of first editions of English and American authors, many of them autographed.
+The Halliburton Collection consists of manuscripts and artifacts relating to the life of this noted travel adventure writer.

 Barret Library, a state-of-the-art facility made possible by a major gift from the Paul Barret, Jr. Trust, opened in August, 2005.
 Paul Barret, Jr., a graduate of the class of 1946 who died in 1999, was the nephew of Mr. and Mrs. A.K.
 Burrow, who provided for the construction of the 1953 Burrow Library.
 Barret Library will serve the needs of the college well into the 21st century.
 The facility, equipped for both wireless and wired technology, features a 24-hour study space and group study rooms, along with facilities for study and library collections.
 Also included in the Barret Library are areas for peer-tutoring and writing assistance, computer laboratories, the Digital Media Lab and Media Center.